texstudio-org/texstudio/utilities/manual/source/editing.md

 already written text are shown.
 If the list contains words which all start with the same letter combination, you can press `Tab` to complete all common letters.
 If only one element is present in the list, `Tab` selects this one to do the completion, like `Enter`.
-This behaviour is similar to tab completion in bash shells.
+This behavior is similar to tab completion in bash shells.
 You can also press `Ctrl+Space` to open this completer whenever you want.